Adaptive Submodular Influence Maximization with Myopic Feedback: Theoretical Guarantees for the Myopic Adaptive Greedy Strategy

-ii) Let us consider the graph of Fig.~\ref{fig:GraphExamples}(b), where active nodes have a probability of $1/2$ to be deactivated at each time step.
-Recall that our utility function is now the number of activated nodes at the end of the process (standard IC utility function), and let $T = 2$.
+ii) Let us consider the graph of Fig.~\ref{fig:GraphExamples}(b), where active nodes have a probability of $1/2$ to be deactivated at each time.
+Recall that our utility function is now the number of activated nodes at the end of the process (standard IC), and let $T = 2$.
 Suppose also that we want to choose $v$ as seed node under the next two scenarios.
 At the first one we are at time step $t=1$, so $\psi = \emptyset$.
-The second scenario assumes that we are at time step $t=2$ having chosen node $u$ at $t=1$, so $\psi'$ only contains the information that $u$ is activated.
-Therefore, we get that $\Delta(v|\psi) < 3$, since $v$, $w$ and $z$ are active at $t=1$, but they have a non-null probability to deactivate at $t=2$.
+The second scenario assumes that we are at $t=2$ having chosen node $u$ at $t=1$, so $\psi'$ only contains the information that $u$ is activated.
+Thus, we get that $\Delta(v|\psi) < 3$, since $v$, $w$ and $z$ are active at $t=1$, but they have a non-null probability to be deactivated at $t=2$.
 On the other hand, $\Delta(v|\psi') = 3$ as the process ends right after nodes $v$, $w$ and $z$ are activated via choosing $v$ as seed node.
 Since $\psi \subseteq \psi'$ and $\Delta(v|\psi') = 3 > \Delta(v|\psi)$, adaptive submodularity is once again violated. \end{proof}